nomath4u/radiusnetworks.github.io/ibeacon/ibeacon-development-kit.md

 <p style="font-weight: bold;">Ordering multiple items?</p>

-Multiple orders of any of our products made to the same address will be shipped together and any extra shipping costs will be refunded.
+Currently, Amazon Checkout doesn't allow multiple items to be purchased in a single order.
+Therefore, separate shipping costs may be charged for each order placed.
+If multiple orders of any of our products are placed same day to the same address, all items will be shipped together and any extra shipping costs will be refunded.
+For questions or issues with multiple orders or shipping refunds, please contact [support@radiusnetworks.com](mailto:support@radiusnetworks.com).

 <div style="font-size:14px;color: #555;">&#42; Usually shipped same day for in stock orders placed by 10 a.m.
 Monday-Friday US Eastern Time.
 Free domestic delivery is via US Priority mail (2-3 day service).
 Express and international delivery available at additional cost.
 Shipment does not include extra fees from customs, or additional costs associated with your country.
 Any orders returned as undeliverable are refunded less actual shipping costs once product is verified in working order.</div>